A5hleyRich/delightful-downloads/readme.txt

 Please refer to the [FAQ] at the root folder of this plugin for further instructions (documentation.txt)

 == Changelog ==

+= 9.9.17 =
+* added one day pass download links (copy to clipboard) in admin panel.
+File can be downloaded with this crypted link until end of same day

 = 9.9.16 =
 * Added german and german (formal) translations to language directory